Old Testament Survey

 United States History

 This one-year course is designed to prepare students to gain an understanding of the history of our country from a biblical perspective.
-The course covers American history, the role of the Reformation and subsequent movements, nation building, slavery, reform movements, immigration, World War I, World War II, the Civil War, the Cold War, the Korean/Vietnam Wars, the Great Depression, the Civil Rights Movements, Nixon to Bush, and
+The course covers American history, the role of the Reformation and subsequent movements, nation building, slavery, reform movements, immigration, World War I, World War II, the Civil War, the Cold War, the Korean/Vietnam Wars, the Great Depression, the Civil Rights Movements, Nixon to Bush, and America’s reaction to the New World Order.
+The focus is on Christian foundations and influences throughout America’s history.

 Grade: 11 Prerequisite: None